Pen and brown ink and brush and brown wash over red and black chalk, with traces of white, framing lines in brown ink

 Mr. and Mrs. Charles G. Prasse Collection 1968.66

 One of the finest of the rare drawings by Murillo, this sheet is a study for Virgin and Child, commissioned for the family chapel of the Marques de Santiago in Madrid and now at the Metropolitan Museum of Art, New York.
 Prized today for their dynamism, Murillo’s drawings served the practical purpose of working out the positions of the figures.
 Here, the artist suggested the tender bond between mother and child with the poignant connection of their gazes.
-His animated line and zigzag hatching create the feeling of incessant motion.
+His animated line and zigzag hatching create the feeling of incessant motion while the addition of ink wash creates deep shadows across the forms.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.